professor-swansosj/Module-6-Companion/README.md

-# 🚀 Module 6 Companion - Webhooks & Event-Driven Network Automation
+# Module 6 Companion - Webhooks & Event-Driven Network Automation

+## Software Defined Networking Course

-Welcome to your hands-on exploration of **Webhooks** and **Event-Driven Automation**!
-Get ready to discover how networks can automatically respond to events in real-time.
+> **Welcome to Event-Driven Automation!** Get ready to discover how networks can automatically respond to events in real-time.
 You'll build your own webhook server using FastAPI and see how devices can "talk back" to your applications when something interesting happens.

-## 🎯 What You'll Master
+## 🎯 What You'll Practice

 By the end of this companion, you'll have the skills to: